forward-market-design/flow-trading-service/fts-sqlite/README.md

 - **[fts_core]**: Defines a set of data primitives and operations but defers the implementations of these operations, consistent with a so-called "hexagonal architecture" approach to separating responsibilities.
 - **[fts_solver]**: Provides a reference solver for the flow trading quadratic program.
 - **[fts_server]**: A REST API HTTP server for interacting with the solver and persisting state across auctions.
-- **[fts_demo]**: An implementation of the core data operations using SQLite, suitable for exploration of flow trading-based marketplaces such as a forward market.
+- **[fts_sqlite]**: An implementation of the core data operations using SQLite, suitable for exploration of flow trading-based marketplaces such as a forward market.

 [fts_core]: ../fts-core/README.md
 [fts_solver]: ../fts-solver/README.md
 [fts_server]: ../fts-server/README.md
-[fts_demo]: ../fts-demo/README.md
+[fts_sqlite]: ../fts-sqlite/README.md

 # FTS Demo